braze-inc/braze-docs/_docs/_hidden/private_betas/navigation.md

 ## What to expect next

-The new navigation will be released to all Braze customers in **April 2023**.
+The new navigation will be released to all Braze customers in **April 2023**, and will include an updated look and feel that is different from the early access version.

 ## What's changed